achristen/netCDF2struct-IDL/README.md

     data = ncdf2struct(ncdf_file)

-"ncdf_file" [input]. string. full filepath of ncdf file.
+"ncdf_file" [input]. string. full filepath of ncdf file to be read.

-"data" [output]. structure. the returned string that contains the netCDF's content.
+"data" [output]. structure. the returned structure that contains the netCDF's content.

 ## struct2netCFF.pro

 This program writes an IDL structure into a (limited) netCDF file.
 The output can handle most file formats, but cannot handle string arrays.
 The string tags are translated into variable names in the netCDF.

+calling sequence:

+    struct2ncdf, ncdf_file, data

+"ncdf_file" [input]. string. full filepath of ncdf file to be written.

+"data" [input]. structure. the structure that is to be written into the netCDF.